For Mac OS users, there is a system setting that may not allow you to tab onto several types of elements in a web page. To change this setting:

 Parents of students attending a Title I school may request to know:

-Please Join The Scps Title I Advisory Team
+Please Join The SCPS Title I Advisory Team

 If your child attends a Title I school and you would like to help guide the development of planned Title I supports for parents and families (at the school and at the district level), please volunteer to be a member of the SCPS Title I Advisory Team.
 Meetings will be held in September and November of 2024 and February and April of 2025 at sites and times determined to be most convenient for team members.